 Other Causes of Inflation

 The demand-pull and cost-push effects keep an economy in balance, with prices and wages pushing and pulling to align supply and demand.
-But other effects can cause inflation at a rate wages can’t match, disrupting the balance.
+But other effects, such as a country’s monetary policy, can cause inflation at a rate wages can’t match, disrupting the balance.

 Common causes of this kind of strong inflation include: